 note: adopted 1956; the song originally served as the anthem of the Sudanese military

-Suriname name: "God zij met ons Suriname!"
+name: "God zij met ons Suriname!"
 (God Be With Our Suriname)

 lyrics/music: Cornelis Atses HOEKSTRA and Henry DE ZIEL/Johannes Corstianus DE PUY